With over 1 billion active users, Instagram is undoubtedly one of the most far-reaching social media networks you can use for marketing purposes.

 However, if you've never used the app, you might be daunted by the first question likely to cross your mind -- How can I post my first image?

 If you're ready to post an image to Instagram, we've got you covered.
-Here, we've cultivated a quick-and-easy guide to posting on Instagram, to ensure you can begin attracting some of those 800 million users today.
+Here, we've cultivated a quick-and-easy guide to posting on Instagram, to ensure you can begin attracting the attention of your audience with Instagram marketing.

 How to Post on Instagram